-C(ii) The Derwent Valley saw the birth of the factory system, when new types of building were erected to house the new technology for spinning cotton developed by Richard Arkwright in the early 19th century.

-C(iv) In the Derwent Valley for the first time there was large-scale industrial production in a hitherto rural landscape.
+- C(ii) The Derwent Valley saw the birth of the factory system, when new types of building were erected to house the new technology for spinning cotton developed by Richard Arkwright in the early 19th century. - C(iv) In the Derwent Valley for the first time there was large-scale industrial production in a hitherto rural landscape.
 The need to provide housing and other facilities for workers and managers resulted in the creation of the first modern industrial towns.

-A Management Plan for the World Heritage Site was created in 2002, and most recently amended in 2007.
-The Plan has as the second of its seven aims to: "establish guidelines for the future management of the site, and the buildings and land within it, so that the special character of the cultural landscape is protected and enhanced."
-It also has as the sixth of its twenty-five objectives to: "maintain and enhance the quality and distinctiveness of the Derwent Valley Mills cultural landscape."

-I have consulted with Derbyshire County Council's Conservation and Design Section over this application, and have received the following advice:
+A Management Plan for the World Heritage Site was created in 2002, and updated in 2014.
+It has as the first of its nine aims to: "protect, conserve and enhance the Outstanding Universal Value of the DVMWHS."
+In accordance with this aim, and with reference to Section 12.1 of the Management Plan, I have consulted with Derbyshire County Council's Conservation and Design Section (which advises the World Heritage Site Partnership in planning matters) over this application, and have received the following advice.

-The site abuts the A6, a turnpike road introduced nearly two centuries ago.
+As previously described, the site abuts the A6, a turnpike road introduced nearly two centuries ago.
 The A6 road is one of the key transport routes developed along the Derwent Valley and is a key attribute of the World Heritage Site.
 Furthermore, the former turnpike road, and its associated structures are included on the Historic Environment Record (HER), for Derbyshire, for its historic significance and its origins as a private turnpike created by Richard Arkwright.